-The emergency services communications network 'Airwave' programme has 'slipped' even further.
-There is a growing financial consequence of a delay in moving over to the new network that is not yet clear.
-There is also a separate capital requirement that will be required to operate on the new system that will impact upon future years' capital programme.
-The financial impact of these is not yet known and an estimated impact is reflected in the capital investment programme based upon the best information currently available.
-When further information is received from the Home Office, the MTFS and the capital programme will be amended accordingly.
+The emergency services communications network 'Airwave' replacement programme has already 'slipped' by several years.
+There is a financial consequence of a delay in moving over to the new system that is not yet clear.
+There is also a capital requirement for the equipment that will be required to operate on the new system that will impact upon future years' capital investment programme.

+The financial impact of these is not yet fully known with estimated provision included in the draft capital programme based on best available information.
+When further information is received from the Home Office the financial forecast will be updated